xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 Here's what we've accomplished so far:

-- Create individual entrypoints for our apps.
+- Create individual entry points for our apps.
 - Configure Webpack's bundler to support all our apps.
 - Configure Webpack's development server to serve different HTML files depending on the URL.

 If you try to start the server now, it'll crash.
-This is because the scripts that are bundled with CreateReactApp's code expect only one Javascript entrypoint.
+This is because the scripts that are bundled with CreateReactApp's code expect only one Javascript entry points.
 It should be extremely simple to fix this, simply check the start and build scripts on `scripts/`.
 Once you start the server, you should be met with something similar to this:

 <img width="100%" src="/images/url-splitting/app-base-page.png">